A topic from the subject of Inorganic Chemistry in Chemistry.

 Energy Production:

-Inorganic compounds, such as fossil fuels (coal, oil, and gas) and nuclear fuels (uranium), are used as sources of energy.
+Inorganic compounds, such as fossil fuels (coal, oil, and natural gas) and nuclear fuels (uranium), are primary sources of energy.
+Fossil fuels undergo combustion to release energy, while nuclear fuels undergo fission in nuclear reactors.

 Chemical Production: